Galway Motorcycle School

 Intermediate

 Although passing the national test is a good achievement, it is by no means an indicator of safety for the average rider.
 The riding aspect of the test is carried out, pre-dominantly, in a 50 kph environment, in relatively light traffic, for 30 minutes, in daylight.
-It does not challenge a rider in the most dangerous environments/situations, i.e. national roads, country roads, dual carriageways/motorways, adverse weather conditions, overtaking, filtering, night time riding, carrying pillion passengers etc, etc.
+It may not challenge a rider in the most dangerous environments/situations, i.e. national roads, country roads, dual carriageways/motorways, adverse weather conditions, overtaking, filtering, night time riding, carrying pillion passengers etc, etc.

 Intermediate training, provides trainees with the skills required to help manage the most common of these environments.
 It usually involves 2 sessions, each of 3 hours duration.
 The first session typically covers Observation, Cornering and Positioning in higher speed (i.e. > 50kph) environments.
-The second session covers Overtaking & Filtering maneuvers and Dual Carriageway / Motorway riding skills.
+The second session covers Overtaking & Filtering manoeuvres and Dual Carriageway / Motorway riding skills.

 Advanced